-OAHN Companion Animal Research Project: Brucella canis in commercial dog breeding kennels in southern Ontario (In Progress)
+OAHN Companion Animal Research Project: Brucella canis in commercial dog breeding kennels in southern Ontario

-This project is in progress.
 To see a PDF of the poster below, click here.

 OAHN Companion Animal network resources related to this project:

 OAHN Companion Animal network Jan – Mar 2019 Veterinary report (note, veterinarians please login to access this document)

 Worms and Germs Blog articles relating to this project:

 Mar.
 1, 2019: Brucella canis in imported dogs: Ontario

 Hot Topics in Infectious Diseases, Ontario Veterinary Medical Association meeting, (Weese), Jan.
 30, 2020

 Ontario Livestock and Poultry Council meeting, (Weese) Dec.
 19, 2019